 Eggs Benedict.
 It’s that meal that everyone likes to order at a breakfast establishment because it seems elegant and cultured, but with an ingredients list that is relatively simple, pronounceable, and short.
 Because it’s colorful.
 It comes in pairs.
 It’s cheerful.
 Its ingredients are named after countries (English muffins?
 Canadian bacon?).
 Basically, it’s a friendly, approachable meal that still seems European enough to be just slightly exotic to the American palate.

 Also, it tastes amazing.
-Poached eggs (“cheese sauce,” in the words of Julie & Julia) and hollandaise sauce?
+Poached eggs (“cheese sauce,” to quote Julie & Julia) and hollandaise sauce?
 Yes, please.
 Julia Child describes “sauce hollandaise” the following way in Mastering the Art of French Cooking, Volume One: “It is probably the most famous of all sauces, and is often the most dreaded, as the egg yolks can curdle and the sauce can turn.”
 It can turn.
 Terrifying.
 I have no idea what that means.
 Luckily, the advent of the electric blender means that “sauce hollandaise” is no longer dreaded (though many still seem to find it intimidating) – in fact, it’s downright simple.

-Two of our favorite blogs, Taste and Tell and The Pioneer Woman both have easy blender hollandaise sauce posts, and while they’re each quite excellent, I actually prefer Deborah’s at Taste and Tell.
+Two of our favorite blogs, Taste and Tell and The Pioneer Woman, both have easy blender hollandaise sauce posts, and while they’re each quite excellent, I actually prefer Deborah’s at Taste and Tell.
 The addition of a bit of Dijon mustard and a dash of hot sauce adds a delectable tang, and I’ve never had it turn out anything but mouthwateringly delicious

-As an aside, you might wonder, as many do, where this delectable breakfast dish received its admittedly odd nomenclature.
+As an aside, you might wonder, as many do (do they, though?), where this delectable breakfast dish received its admittedly odd nomenclature.
 Honestly, to the best of my knowledge, there is no verifiable answer.
 There does exist, however, a letter claiming that in a 1942 issue of The New Yorker magazine, an interview with one Lemuel Benedict revealed the origin of this wonderful breakfast tradition.
 According to the letter writer, who claims to be a second cousin of Lemuel’s, Mr. Benedict concocted the dish while ordering off-menu (You knew that ordering off-menu and off the menu mean opposite things, right?
 Sort of like flammable and inflammable meaning the same thing?) at the legendary Waldorf Hotel one morning in 1894.
 According to Benedict lore, the chef at the Waldorf was impressed enough with the meal to add it to his highly regarded menu, thus giving birth to decades of indulgent brunches everywhere.

 - 3 English muffins, sliced